 In 2007, to recognize Grant Adult Education's 70th anniversary, and the difference it has made in the community, the City of Sacramento designated March 12, 2007 as Grant Adult Education Day, and the County of Sacramento designated March 16, 2007 Grant Adult Education Day.
 Further, Arnold Schwarzenegger, Governor of California, commended Grant Adult Education's teachers and staff for their hard work and dedication.

 With the merger of the Grant Joint Union High School District with several other districts, the new district is named "Twin Rivers Unified School District" and Grant Adult Education has been renamed to "Twin Rivers Adult School"

-Twin Rivers Adult School is committed to providing the community with opportunities for individuals from diverse populations to achieve their personal, educational and vocational goals and to become more responsible and productive members of society.
-As such, our mission is to help students gain the knowledge and skills needed for employment, career advancement, productive citizenry and social responsibility.
+Twin Rivers Adult School is committed to providing our diverse community with opportunities to achieve their personal, educational and vocational goals by becoming more responsible and productive members of society.
+As such, our mission is to help students gain knowledge and skills for employment, career advancement, and social responsibility.